klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This command creates a new :term:`build`.
 Each module given in MODULES here is a :term:`modulespec` of the form MODULE:VERSION that specifies a single version of a module.
+If a build for the given :term:`modulespecs` already exists, the command aborts with an error message, or terminates with a warning if option ``--no-err-build-exists`` is given.
 If the :term:`buildtag` is not given as an option, the program generates a :term:`buildtag` in the form "AUTO-nnn".
 A new :term:`build` is created according to the :term:`modulespecs`.
 Your modulespecifications must be *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
 Use command "build try" in order to create :term:`module` specifications that can be used with command "build new".
 This command calls "make" and, after successful completion, sets the state of the :term:`build` to "testing".
 If you want to skip this step, use option ``--no-make``.
 In order to provide arbitrary options to make use option ``--makeflags``.

 build remake BUILDTAG
 :::::::::::::::::::::